 - Counteract any thoughts that prevent me from relaxing or enjoying the task at hand.
 Or if I’m having a quick conversation, have the person equally relaxing to me but kick them away or tale any conversation until I’m fully relaxed.

 - Remind myself as often as possible to relax and breathe a problem I always have when talking to people and don’t thing about anything negative at all

-- This methods should gave me the relaxation I need to think and act at my peak performance
+- This method gave me the relaxation I need to think and act at my peak performance